-The Family Protection Division prosecutes crimes of murder, domestic violence, stalking, crimes against children, and elder abuse.
+The Family Protection Division prosecutes crimes such as murder, domestic violence, stalking, crimes against children, and elder abuse.
 The division strongly supports victims of crime and works closely with criminal justice agencies and community partners.
-In 2016, the division was led by Chief Tracy Prior and Assistant Chief Kurt Mechals.
-During this time, the Family Protection Division received 8,208 cases for review.
-It prosecuted 2,210 domestic violence cases, of which 725 were felonies and 1,485 were misdemeanors.
-In addition, there were 494 child abuse cases and 20 Internet crimes against children cases prosecuted along with charges filed in 371 elder abuse and 24 assisted living facility cases received by our office for review.
+In 2017, the division was led by Chief Tracy Prior and Assistant Chief Kurt Mechals.
+During this time, the Family Protection Division received 8,546 defendants for review.
+There were 2,225 defendants charged with domestic violence, of which 705 were felonies and 1,520 were misdemeanors.
+In addition, 463 defendants were charged with child abuse and 19 defendants charged with Internet crimes against children.
+In addition, 429 defendants were charged with elder abuse and 41 cases were reviewed involving crimes at assisted living facilities.

 Today’s misdemeanor can be tomorrow’s homicide.
 That’s why the District Attorney’s Office has specially-trained Deputy District Attorneys across the county, handling felony and misdemeanor domestic violence cases from the earliest stages.
 Having the same prosecutor handle domestic violence cases from beginning to end ensures better courtroom efficiency, better perpetrator accountability, and increased victim safety.

-The Domestic Violence Stalking and Homicide Prevention Team was also implemented in 2016.
-Led by Deputy District Attorney Amy Colby, this team consists of a prosecutor, District Attorney Investigator, Paralegal and Victim Advocate.
+The Domestic Violence Stalking and Homicide Prevention Team continued their important efforts in its second year.
+The team consists of a prosecutor, District Attorney Investigator, Paralegal and Victim Advocate.
 The team works with law enforcement to build stalking cases and work with victims to provide resources and safety planning.
 The team meets bi-monthly and discusses cases suited for stalking investigation and focused prosecutorial efforts.

-In 2016, the Elder Abuse Unit continued to cement its working relationship with Community Care Licensing and the Attorney General’s Office in reviewing elder abuse referrals for incidents occurring in residential care facilities for the elderly on an alternate monthly basis.
-The unit also responded to numerous requests for speaking at events around the region to continue educating the public about elder abuse.
-In March, Deputy District Attorney Paul Greenwood spoke at the House of Commons in the United Kingdom about the San Diego model for prosecuting elder abuse.
-Then, in October, he made a presentation to the Elder Justice Coordinating Council in Washington, D.C.
+In 2017, the Elder Abuse Unit continued to cement its working relationship with Community Care Licensing and the Attorney General’s Office in reviewing elder abuse referrals for incidents occurring in residential care facilities for the elderly, on an alternate monthly basis.
+The unit also responded to numerous requests for speaking at events around the region in an effort to continue educating the public about elder abuse.

 The District Attorney’s Office fights for children in many ways.
 One way is to locate children who have been abducted by a parent.
 The District Attorney’s Child Abduction Unit finds and recovers children who go missing as a result of a parental abduction, and helps ensure that child custody court orders are honored.
 The unit handles both domestic and international cases, helping to recover children taken from and wrongfully brought to San Diego County.

-2016 was a busy year for the Child Abduction Unit; they opened 75 new cases and successfully recovered 33 children.
-The unit handled both domestic and international matters, including 11 cases subject to the Hague Convention on the Civil Aspects of International Child Abduction.
+In 2017, the Child Abduction Unit opened 86 new cases and successfully recovered a total of 64 children.
+The unit handled both domestic and international matters, including 17 cases subject to the Hague Convention on the Civil Aspects of International Child Abduction.

 Internet Crimes Against Children